apiobuild/docs/content/docs/apps/chopin/payments/index.md

 toc: true
 ---

-## Order Minimum

-Your customers' order total has to greater than the minimum amount set to be able to place the order.
+{{< img src="e_payment_button_21.png" >}}

 Each payment method will appear as a **button** on your store.
 If you don't add any payment options, there will be a **"Submit Order"** button.
 You can enable as many payment options as you'd like.

 Visit our [Demo Store](https://chopin.apiobuild.com/demo-store) and see how they work in real world.
-If you don't see your preferred payment methods, [Drop us a message →]({{<ref "/docs/introduction/introduction/index.md#contact-us" >}})
+If you don't see your preferred payment methods, [drop us a message →]({{<ref "/docs/introduction/introduction/index.md#contact-us" >}})

-{{< img src="e_payment_button_21.png" >}}
+## Order Minimum

+Your customers' order total has to be greater than the minimum amount set to be able to place the order.

+## Currency

+Store currency is default to USD (US Dollar).
+Choose your preferred currency code from the dropdown menu.

+{{< alert icon="💡" text="Learn more about currency code →" ext-href="https://en.wikipedia.org/wiki/ISO_4217#Active_codes" >}}

 ## Online Payment Processors

+Integrating online payment platforms allows Chopin to **verify transactions and post the result in realtime** to order google sheet.
+Merchants will no longer have to manually confirm and verify each payment from customers.

+### Stripe

-We currently support [Stripe](https://stripe.com/payments) as our online payment processor.
-This allows customers pay with credit cards.
+We currently support [Stripe](https://stripe.com/payments) as online payment processor for our [Basic tier users](https://apiobuild.com/#pricing).
+This allows customers pay with credit cards and debit cards.

 [Contact us to integrate Stripe account with your Chopin store →]({{<ref "/docs/introduction/introduction/index.md#contact-us" >}})

+Stripe impose processing fee of **2.9% + 30¢**.
+The fee will be deducted directly from your any payment you received via Stripe. apio doesn't take additional cut from your profits!

 {{< alert icon="💡" text="Learn more about Stripe pricing →" ext-href="https://stripe.com/pricing" >}}

-Stripe impose processing fee of **2.9% + 30¢**.
-The fee will be deducted directly from your any payment you received via stripe. apio doesn't take additional cut from your profits!
-Click links below for more detailed pricing.

 {{< alert icon="💡" text="Read more on Stripe vs Paypal →" rel-href="/docs/apps/chopin/troubleshoot/#difference-between-stripe-and-paypal-business" >}}

 <span style="display: none">
 - [PayPal](https://www.paypal.com/us/webapps/mpp/merchant-fees)
 </span>

-Integrating online payment platforms allows Chopin to **verify transactions and post the result in realtime** to order google sheet.
-Merchants will no longer have to manually confirm and verify each payment from customers.

 ## Offline (Manual) Payment Options